Artists on Death, Grief, and Cancer

 Installation view of You Are Always Here by Catalina Jaramillo, 2011, Dimensions Variable, Miami, Florida.
 Image courtesy of the artist and Dimensions Variable, Miami, Florida.

 The artist neatly assembled objects belonging to her mother, who died of cancer: hair color boxes, cleaning supplies, notes, hairbrushes, shoes, and rustic clothes.
-Jaramillo’s mother, an immigrant from Colombia, constantly talked about the decades when her family was bankrupt and had “absolutely nothing.”
-Once in the United States, she bought many of the same items, never knowing when she would have access to more.
+Jaramillo’s mother, an immigrant from Colombia, constantly talked about the decades when her family had absolutely nothing.
+Once in the United States, she bought many of the same items, as “they gave her a sense of having more than she did,” Jaramillo states.
 After her death, “all of these objects seem to be waiting to be administered as an inefficient replacement for her physical presence,” she wrote in her artist statement.
 After viewers navigated through this small universe of belongings, they were invited to take an object with them.

 I read Jaramillo’s handling of her mother’s objects as an act of care and a call to healing.